raspware/drums-to-tracks/README.md

 ## How to use

 Download the contents of the `dist` folder and drag your MIDI file onto the `Raspware.DrumsToTracks.exe` file.
-Sit back, relax, take a sip of coffee 😎.
+Sit back, relax and take a sip of coffee 😎.
 The extracted drums version of the MIDI file will be placed in the same directory as the original MIDI and will start with the text `(Drums)`.